weixian-zhang/Azure-sSFTP/README.md

 * [Networking](#networking)

 ### What is sSFTP
-Azure sSFTP (Scanned SFTP) is a Go app deployed on Azure Container Instance to provide SFTP server and client services with integrated [ClamAV](https://www.clamav.net/) virus scanning and Azure File as file storage.
+Azure Scanned SFTP or simply sSFTP is a Go app deployed on Azure Container Instance to provide SFTP server and client services with integrated [ClamAV](https://www.clamav.net/) virus scan and Azure File shares as file storage.
-sSFTP consists of 2 containers into a single Container Group namely
-* [ClamAV container (by mkodockx)](https://hub.docker.com/r/mkodockx/docker-clamav/) with selfupdating of virus signature and Clamd (daemon) listening to port 3310 for virus scan commands.
-* [sSFTP container](https://hub.docker.com/repository/docker/wxzd/ssftp) runs a SFTP server, watches for uploaded files, scans and sort files into appropriate mounted directories to isolate clean and virus-detected files.

 ### Features

-* Container-based solution that runs on Azure Container Instance (PaaS), no infrastructure maintainence needed
+* Container-based solution that runs on Azure Container Instance PaaS service, no VM maintainence needed
 * sSFTP's runs securely in Virtual Network while Internet traffic to SFTP server is proxied through Azure Firewall or Firewall of your choice
 * Built-in Sftp server
 * Built-in Sftp clients to support multiple concurrent download and upload files to and from remote SFTP servers